Laura Branigan: 1971–1980: Career beginnings

+1981–1990: Mainstream success

-Branigan's 9-track debut album, Branigan, was released in March 1982.
+Branigan's nine-track debut album, Branigan, was released in March 1982.
 The first single from the album was "All Night with Me", which reached No. 69 on the Billboard charts in early 1982.
-The album alternated four energetic up-tempo songs with five ballads, including one of the few songs written solely by Branigan, "I Wish We Could Be Alone".
 "Gloria", an Italian love song recorded in 1979 by Umberto Tozzi and successful in several European countries, was released as the album's second single.
-Branigan's version was reworked with Tozzi's own arranger, Greg Mathieson, who updated its production with fellow producer Jack White to give it what Branigan called "an American kick" to match the new English lyrics.
 U.S. radio stations were initially unreceptive to "Gloria", but after it was embraced by dance clubs it eventually won them over, becoming one of the biggest hits of the 1980s.
 The album went gold, and the single was eventually certified platinum (sales of more than two million U.S. copies).
 Branigan's performance of "Gloria" was nominated for a Grammy Award for Best Female Pop Vocal Performance alongside Linda Ronstadt, Olivia Newton-John, Juice Newton and that year's winner, Melissa Manchester, becoming her only solo nomination.

-In the spring of 1983, Branigan released her second album Branigan 2.
-Her vocals propelled her English-language version of the French song, "Solitaire" toward the top of the U.S. charts.
+In the spring of 1983, Branigan released her second album: Branigan 2.
+Her vocals propelled her English-language version of the French song "Solitaire" toward the top of the U.S. charts.
 The original "Solitaire" was written and recorded in 1981 by French singer-songwriter Martine Clemenceau.
 Two songs included on the album began the careers for two then-unknowns: the English translation of "Solitaire" was the first major hit for songwriter Diane Warren, while the ballad "How Am I Supposed to Live Without You" was the first major hit for its co-writer, Michael Bolton.
 Branigan's version reached No. 12 on the hot 100 and spent three weeks at No. 1 on the Billboard adult contemporary chart.